Chinedu Dike

 supply of happy hormones, cannot adjust

-all at once it gets stuck in overdrive which
+all at once it goes into shock as it gets stuck

 elicits unnatural levels of euphorical pleasure,